Midwest Counseling offers a safe place to explore your relationship with food.

 Midwest Counseling can provide non-judgmental, evidence-based support.

-Maggie Garrity RDN, LDN is a highly experienced, skilled dietitian who can work with you to improve your relationship with food.
-Her nutrition philosophy of balance, variety, and moderation allows you and your loved ones to move from fear-based food choices to freedom-based food choices.
+Maggie Garrity RDN, LDN and Umamah Fatima, MS, RD/N, LDN, CEDRD, are highly experienced, skilled dietitians who can work with you to improve your relationship with food.
+Their nutrition philosophy of balance, variety, and moderation allows you and your loved ones to move from fear-based food choices to freedom-based food choices.

 Nutritional counseling at Midwest Counseling is tailored to an individual’s needs, and may include support for:

 - Food exposures

 - Nutrition education regarding balance of macro and micronutrients

 - Personalized exercise plans